 Step 2: Research Financing and Care Choices

-- Talk to your doctor or someone in your doctor's office.
-Ask him or her what long-term care choices and services are available to help meet your needs, now and in the future.
+- Talk to your doctor or someone in your doctor’s office.
+Ask what long term care choices and services are available to help meet your needs, now and in the future.

-- Call your Area Agency on Aging or the Eldercare Locator.
-Area Agencies on Aging are local level organizations that coordinate a comprehensive range of services to promote the independence and dignity of older adults.
-Older adults and their caregivers can contact their local Area Agency on Aging to receive help in accessing services in their community that include in-home supportive services, nutrition services, transportation, elder rights and protection assistance, and caregiver support services.
+- Call your Area Agency on Aging or you can also use our Eldercare Locator here.
+Area Agencies on Aging are local level organizations that coordinate a comprehensive range of services to promote the independence and dignity of Seniors.
+Seniors and their caregivers can contact their local Area Agency on Aging to receive help in accessing services in their community that include in home supportive services, nutrition services, transportation, elder rights and protection assistance, and caregiver support services.

 Step 3: Find What Is Right For You

-Quality care means doing the right thing, at the right time, in the right way for the right person and producing the best possible results.
+Quality care means doing the right thing at the right time, the right way for the right person and producing the best possible results.
 The Medicare program regulates and enforces rules to ensure that nursing homes, home health agencies, and hospitals comply with federal standards for patient health and safety and quality of care.
-However, the quality of long-term care programs, services, and facilities may vary.
+However, the quality of long term care programs, services, and facilities may vary.

 - Look at the Nursing Home Compare and Home Health Compare.
 You can also find out if a Continuing Care Retirement Community is accredited from the Commission on Accreditation of Rehabilitation Facilities website.